waynecarter/simple-intelligence/README.md

 ### AI Prediction

-The search function uses AI predictions.
-The AI prediction logic processes images and extracts predictions using Vision and Core ML.
+The search function uses AI to process images and extract predictions using Vision and Core ML.

 #### Embedding Extraction